Supreme Court Judicial District 4

 The daughter of John and Alice Bottom Kauger, she grew up on a Centennial farm in Washita County, and graduated from Colony High School in 1955 as class Valedictorian.
 She also won the Betty Crocker award — and she still has the tattered cook book to prove it.

 She attended Southwestern Oklahoma State University in Weatherford, where she was named to Who’s Who in American College and Universities and graduated magna cum laude in 1958.
 A year after graduation, she completed her internship at St. Anthony Hospital as a certified Medical Technologist (MT.ASCP).
 She worked at Medical Arts Laboratory to put herself through Oklahoma City University School of Law night school.
 She graduated in 1969, first in her class, and received the Iota Tau Tau international award for scholarship.
 She also modeled for the Oklahoma Journal, and ultimately for an ad by an Oklahoma insurance company, which appeared in Time Magazine.
 She worked as an associate for Rogers, Travis and Jordon until 1972.
 Thereafter, she became the first woman staff lawyer at the Oklahoma Supreme Court for her mentor, Justice Ralph B. Hodges.
 She was appointed to the Capitol Preservation Commission by Chief Justice Pat Irwin.
 She organized the first Judicial Day at Girls State while she held that position.
 Governor George Nigh appointed her to the Oklahoma Supreme Court on March 14, 1984, two years after he had appointed the first woman to the Court, Justice Alma Bell Wilson.
-(Coincidentally, the same day he appointed Justice Steven W. Taylor to the Supreme Court)
+(Coincidentally, the same day he appointed Justice Steven W. Taylor as an Associate District Judge to the District Court of Pittsburg County)

 Yvonne Kauger and Justice Hodges, were Leos, whose birthdays were a day apart, often celebrated birthdays together.
 Photo at their surprise party at the Beacon Club with lion cub from Oklahoma City Zoo.